-The toll of the bell summons you to the rose garden in the United Kingdom.
-Father Christmas tells his story while adorned with a crown of holly, green suit, and fur.
-His beard is white as snow and he carries a staff in one hand a bell in the other.
-He explains the story of Christmas and how he rings one toll for each year since the birth of Jesus Christ.
+The bell’s toll summons you to the rose garden in the United Kingdom.
+Father Christmas tells his story while adorned with a crown of holly, a green suit, and fur.
+His beard is white as snow, and he carries a staff in one hand and a bell in the other.
+He explains the story of Christmas and how he rings one toll each year since the birth of Jesus Christ.

-The Japanese Shi Washu Holiday Kitchen features the amazing Chirashi Sushi Tree (that I ate three times).
-Chirashi (chirashizushi) means scattered- rice covered with fish, veggies and other sauces or ingredients.
+The Japanese Shi Washu Holiday Kitchen features the amazing Chirashi Sushi Tree (which I ate three times).
+Chirashi (chirashizushi) means scattered- rice covered with fish, veggies, and other sauces or ingredients.